humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

 Load an image and return a TextmodeImage that can be drawn with image().

+The loaded image can be rendered to the canvas using the [image](#image) method.
+This function returns a Promise that resolves when the image has loaded.

 #### Parameters

 | Parameter | Type | Description |